decentraland/old-documentation/_posts/development-guide/2018-01-04-preview-scene.md

 You can also add `debugger` commands or use the `sources` tab in the developer tools menu to add breakpoints and pause execution while you interact with the scene in real time.

+Once you deploy the scene, you won't be able to see the messages printed to console when you visit the scene in-world.
+If you need to check these messages on the deployed scene, you can turn the scene's console messages back on adding the following parameter to the URL: `DEBUG_SCENE_LOG`.

 #### View scene stats

 The lower-left corner of the preview informs you of the _FPS_ (Frames Per Second) with which your scene is running.
 Your scene should be able to run above 25 FPS most of the time.